Blinken to say China strategy is about rules-based order, not 'new Cold War' | Politics

 Blinken to say China strategy is about rules-based order, not 'new Cold War'

-U.S.-China relations sank to their lowest level in decades under the Trump administration and have soured further under President Joe Biden, who has so far kept up his predecessor's sweeping tariffs on Chinese goods, but also has pursued closer ties with allies in the Indo-Pacific and beyond to push back on Beijing's growing influence.
-Nonetheless, seventeen months into his administration, Biden has faced criticism from Republicans and some foreign policy watchers for not announcing a formal strategy on China, the world's second-largest economy and Washington's main strategic rival.
+Washington will not block China from growing its economy or advancing the interests of its people, Blinken is set to say, according to State Department excerpts from the speech outlining U.S. strategy to deal with the country's rise as a great power.
+But it will defend and strengthen international law and institutions that maintain peace and security and make it possible for countries – including the United States and China – to coexist and cooperate, he will say.

-The United States does not seek to sever China from the global economy but wants Beijing to adhere to international rules, U.S. Secretary of State Antony Blinken is expected to say in a long-awaited speech on Thursday.
-"This is not about a new Cold War.
-This is not about dividing the world into rigid ideological blocks," a senior U.S. administration official told reporters in a briefing call in advance of the speech outlining the U.S. strategy to deal with China's rise as a great power.
+The United States does not seek to sever China from the global economy, but wants Beijing to adhere to international rules, U.S. Secretary of State Antony Blinken is expected to say in a long-awaited speech on Thursday.
+Washington will not block China from growing its economy or advancing the interests of its people, Blinken is set to say, according to State Department excerpts from the speech outlining U.S. strategy to deal with the country's rise as a great power.

-Washington's approach will be to shape the environment around China, not try to change its behavior, while ensuring that American companies are protected from what it sees as Beijing's unfair practices, such as state-led subsidies and market access barriers, the officials said.
-The Biden administration has sought to capitalize on fresh solidarity with allies spurred by Russia's war in Ukraine and its "no-limits" partnership with China announced just weeks before the Feb.
-24 invasion.
+But it will defend and strengthen international law and institutions that maintain peace and security and make it possible for countries – including the United States and China – to coexist and cooperate, he will say.
+"We aren't looking for conflict or a new Cold War.
+To the contrary, we're determined to avoid both," Blinken will say in the speech at George Washington University.

-STRATEGIC AMBIGUITY Increased U.S. support for the Chinese-claimed democratic island of Taiwan has continued to be a point of contention between Washington and Beijing, even though the United States, formally, has kept its long-standing policy of 'strategic ambiguity' on whether it would defend Taiwan militarily.
+"We can't rely on Beijing to change its trajectory.
+So we will shape the strategic environment around Beijing to advance our vision for an open and inclusive international system," Blinken is set to say.
+Increased U.S. support for the Chinese-claimed democratic island of Taiwan remains a point of contention, even though the United States, formally, has kept its long-standing policy of strategic ambiguity on whether it would defend Taiwan militarily.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)